ChengyiLIU-cs/ChengyiLIU-cs.github.io/_pages/about.md

 News
 ======
 ### 2025
+10/2025: One paper (“[Continuous-time Discrete-space Diffusion Modelfor Recommendation]”) gets accepted by ACM International Conference on
+Web Search and Data Mining (WSDM) 2025.

-08/2025: The paper (“[Score-based Generative Diffusion Models for Social Recommendations](https://arxiv.org/abs/2412.15579)”) got accepted by IEEE Transactions on Knowledge and Data Engineering.
+08/2025: The paper (“[Score-based Generative Diffusion Models for Social Recommendations](https://arxiv.org/abs/2412.15579)”) has been accepted by IEEE Transactions on Knowledge and Data Engineering.

 01/2025: The new preprint (“[Graph Defense Diffusion Model]([https://arxiv.org/abs/2501.11568](https://ieeexplore.ieee.org/document/11129906))”) is online.